 More about Melliferopolis

 The Melliferopolis project has a broad and diverse approach, combining disciplines such as life sciences, architecture, engineering, visual arts, gardening, apiculture, literature, sound, crafts, and more, inviting local and global agents with or without experience in beekeeping to collaborate.
-The project appreciates the intrinsic value of honeybees, reaching beyond the reductionist view of bees as ecosystem service providers and honey-producers.
-It experiments with new ways of understanding bees, beekeeping and the ecology of the hive, with collaboration on many levels, human and non-human, being a crucial aspect of the project.
+The project appreciates the intrinsic value of honeybees and other insects, reaching beyond the reductionist view of bees as ecosystem service providers and honey-producers.
+It experiments with new ways of understanding bees, beekeeping and other urban ecosystems of insects.
+Collaboration is invited on many levels, human and non-human, being a crucial aspect of the project.

 Melliferopolis – Honeybees in Urban Environments 2012 ->